actondong/CN--Enhanced-Chatting-Room/README.txt

 >>>Source Code Explanation<<<
 My code is commented while writing.
 With the design information above, it should be very clear.

 >>>Instructions on how to run/compile<<<
-In terminal, cd to the folder having all source codes and files.
+In terminal, cd to the folder having all source codes and files.(put your new test credential file in it too)
-To start the server:
+>>To start the server:
 $python server.py

-To start the clnt:
+>>To start the clnt:
 5566 is the default server port
 Type ip in Google to get your IP.